xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 Allow a multi-user, password control, access to a single-page application, to enter/update the daily weight, and display various graphs and trends.

+## Install and test

+1. Make sure you have the latest mongo server installed locally
+2. Clone this repo
+3. Execute ./run.sh from the repo root
+4. Connect on localhost:8080 with a brower

 ## Editing comfort with Atom

 * Atom/linter-jshint setups for comfortable development,